PSU mutual fund (Public Sector Undertaking equity scheme)

 PSU funds suit:

-- Tactical PSU rally exposure: During favorable PSU cycles.
+- Tactical PSU rally exposure: During favourable PSU cycles.

 - Sectoral overlay: 5-10 per cent allocation in equity portfolio for tactical exposure.